Braundo/kubernetes-guide/docs/core-concepts/scheduling.md

 icon: material/circle-small
 ---

-- Every Pod spec definition has a `nodeName` field that is typically not set, but Kubernetes adds it automatically when the Pod is created
+- Every Pod specification includes an optional `nodeName` field, which is typically left unset.
+When a Pod is created without a specific `nodeName`, Kubernetes' scheduler automatically assigns the Pod to an appropriate node, populating the `nodeName` field with the selected node's name.
 - When the **Scheduler** reviews Pods, it finds Pods that do not have that field set and those are the candidates for scheduling
 - It then runs the scheduling algorithm to determine which Node to place the Pod on and populates the `nodeName` field